cazacov/CarND-Traffic-Sign-Classifier-Project/writeup.md

 </table>

-In grayscale image from the Y channel I then increase contrast by doing histogram correction.
+In the grayscale image from the Y channel I then increase contrast by doing histogram correction.

 As a last step I normalize values converting numbers from range [0..255] to [-1..1].
 That makes learning more stable and estimation of weights deviation easier.